FilippoCastellani/CaVe/README.md

 **Purpose:**
-- To characterize the sleep stages of the patient (NREM 1/2/3/4 and REM)
+Characterize the sleep stages of the patient ( NREM 1 - 2 - 3/4 and REM )

 **Method:**

-The following method is graphically represented in the following document: [here](Project1/BIOMEDICAL_SIGNAL_PROCESSING_ASSIGNMENT_Castellani_Vettori/ppt_EEG_Hypnogram_Vettori_Castellani_FINAL.pdf).
+> The developed method is presented [here](Project1/BIOMEDICAL_SIGNAL_PROCESSING_ASSIGNMENT_Castellani_Vettori/ppt_EEG_Hypnogram_Vettori_Castellani_FINAL.pdf).

 - Pre-processing of the signal (band-pass filtering [0.1-90 Hz] + 50 Hz Electric Noise removal)
 - Non-parametric spectral estimation (Welch's modified periodogram)
     - The epochs are 3 minutes long and an Hann/Hamming window of 30 seconds is used along with a 50% overlap between consecutive epochs.
 This is done in order to reduce the variance of the PSD estimate.
 - Sleep stage classification based on Power In Band (PIB) estimation.
     - The PIB is estimated by integrating the PSD in the respective band: δ (0.5-4 Hz) / θ (4-8 Hz) / α (8-12 Hz) / β (12-30 Hz) / γ (30-50 Hz)
-    - The proposed algorithm for classification is called _Priority Assignment_.
-Such name origins from the fact that the algorithm gives priority to less frequent but crucial events which still happens enough times to overcome an “occurrency threshold”.
+    - The classification algorithm utilized is known as "Priority Assignment," a name derived from its distinctive approach of assigning priority to infrequent yet pivotal events that still occur often enough to surpass a predefined "occurrence threshold."

 **Results:**

-Very similar results were obtained by the algorithm which was compared to the results obtained by state of the art techniques.
+The algorithm produced results that closely resembled those obtained using state-of-the-art techniques.

-Hypnogram obtained by the algorithm:
+Hypnogram obtained by the algorithm.
+Unfortunately, this was not tested on a validation dataset, see [main limitations of the projects](#main-limitations-of-the-projects).

 <p align="center">
     <img src="Meta_Media/Hypnogram_result.jpg" alt="Hypnogram result" width="30%">
     <br>